foxbit19/ceh-notes/extra/tools.md

 - `Scout Suite` - is an open source multi-cloud security-auditing tool, which enables security posture assessment of cloud environments
 - `Unified Threat Management (UTM)` - is one that enforces a variety of security-related measures, combining the work of a firewall, malware scanner, and intrusion detection/prevention
 - `Tripwire` - a product for configuration control by detecting, assessing, reporting and remediating file and configuration changes
-- `BBProxy` - allows the attacker to use a BlackBerry device as a proxy between the Internet and the internal network.
-It is used for Blackjacking
 - `Metasploit` - a tool for developing and executing exploit code against a remote target machine
 - `Armitage` - GUI for metasploit
 - `Metagoofil` - is an information gathering tool designed for extracting metadata of public documents (pdf,doc,xls,ppt,docx,pptx,xlsx) belonging to a target company